codingconcepts/architecture-simplification/003_failover_region/predictable_failover_latency/steps.md

   * Does the primary now become the replica?
   * How much data was lost during the outage and how to we backfill?

+* Why asynchronous and not synchronous?
+  * Synchronous replication slows everything down
+  * Sycnrhonous requires primary and secondary to be up at all times
+  * Mention (or show data loss in stand-by after failover)

 # After

 ### Infra